-e.g., _1002_r1JohnRSVP_001.cnt, _1002_r1JohnTap_001.cnt etc.
+e.g., John_RSVP_1002_r1.cnt, John_Tap_1002_r1.cnt etc.

-Open the John RSVP folder on the desktop.
+Open the John RSVP folder on the desktop and go into the appropriate data folder.
 Drag and drop all the new ﬁles created in the DATA folder for this participant to this folder.

 Unpause NextCloud background sync on the EEG acquisition computer.